Where to Buy

 GBM Assessment (Score: 8.5/10)

-F. Scott Fitzgerald's luminous novel dissects the American Dream as a beautiful illusion, embodied in Jay Gatsby's doomed pursuit of wealth, love, and reinvention during the Jazz Age.
-Its precise, lyrical prose and symbolic richness — crystallized in the iconic green light across the bay — have made it one of the most studied and beloved works in American literature.
+F. Scott Fitzgerald's clear novel dissects the American Dream as a beautiful illusion, embodied in Jay Gatsby's doomed pursuit of wealth, love, and reinvention during the Jazz Age.
+Its precise, lyrical prose and symbolic richness — crystallized in the iconic green light across the bay — have made it a studied and beloved works in American literature.

 Weimar Culture, 1924-1926